 Dialog Box Test Cases & Test Case For Dialog Box or Test Cases For Popup Window: In this article, we discuss Test Cases For Popup Windows.
-Basically, we are going to check both functional and nonfunctional scenarios under which we are going to test the dialog box.
-You can take the below context of the test cases for the interview or for your work.
+We will check both functional and nonfunctional scenarios under which we will test the dialog box.
+You can take the below context of the test cases for the interview or your work.

 |Post On:||Test Cases For Popup Window|

 But you may have to adjust accordingly, considering the ones I have presented below are more generic and context-specific test scenarios.

 Dialog boxes are like popup notifications.
 They have a specific purpose which is often short-term.
 Let’s say you have a choice for the form and wish to notify the user before using the same.
 In such a case, you can use the dialog box and let the user make the choice.
 Also, you can use the same to let the user decide if their choice is reasonable.
 So basically, dialog boxes are used in such scenarios.

 Note: I assume that you have an application under test in which you have access to the dialog box.
 If not, download the Visual Studio community edition.
 And then, create one sample WinFormapplication and add the dialog box component to that form.
 When executing this application, you have to fire up the event through the button or another way and invoke the dialog box.
 So I assume you have done at least this process before you can assume the test scenarios for the dialog box.

 Take a look at the Dialog box image shown below.